Posted on Leave a comment

 I am too hard on myself, judging myself for not doing it good enough and judging myself for rushing and not taking my time.
 Because I know that I am good enough, but in that moment I am out of touch with myself and the truth.

 I feel behind in life and in my creations.
 I feel that I am not good enough and therefore I have to catch up with everything I have not yet done.
-I have to reach every goal I have not yet reached so I can feel good enough in the present moment.
-But it makes no sense as I am abandoning the present moment.
+I have to reach every goal I have not yet reached, so I can feel good enough in the present moment.
+But it makes no sense as I am abandoning the present moment to be somewhere else that is not here.
+Be stuck in my mind and in the future and in my worrying.

 A to-do list that never ends